yashrathi-git/evem/README.md

 When it could be useful:

-- It could be used to periodically check in, on your progress on something you want to learn
+- It could be useful to periodically check in, on your progress on something
-- It could help motivate you and really track your progress
+- For setting weekly and monthly goals and tracking progress.
-- For reminders for certain events on particular date or periodically(like someone's birthday)
+- As reminder for certain events on **particular date or periodically**(like someone's birthday)

-A list of commonly used resources that I find helpful are listed in the acknowledgements.

 <!-- GETTING STARTED -->